Skip to content

 memo

-Wrap a function component with memo to skip re-renders when its props have not changed (shallow identity comparison by default):
+Wrap a function component with memo to skip re-mounts when its props have not changed (shallow identity comparison by default):

 from wybthon import component, memo, h